Medicaid Planning FAQ

 Learn from a Professional Medicaid Planning Attorney

-Our law firm has filed hundreds, perhaps thousands of Medicaid applications over the years in virtually every county in New Jersey.
-Fredrick P. Niemann, Esq., a Medicaid planning attorney, is consulted each year by nearly six hundred fifty (yes, 650!) new families, many of whom come to him looking to better understand Medicaid and the Medicaid process.
-Each family has his/her own questions about the laws, rules and the process for obtaining Medicaid approval.
-I thought it would be helpful if I listed for you the most frequently asked questions (with answers) I receive from new clients navigating their way through the Medicaid process.
+Our law firm has filed hundreds of Medicaid applications over the years in virtually every county in New Jersey.
+Fredrick P. Niemann, Esq., a Medicaid planning attorney, is consulted each year by hundreds of new families, many of whom seek to better understand Medicaid and the Medicaid process.
+Each family has his/her own questions about the laws, rules, and the process for obtaining Medicaid approval.
+I thought it would be helpful to list the most frequently asked questions (with answers) I receive from new clients navigating the Medicaid process.

 Where are Medicaid Applications Filed

-In New Jersey, Medicaid Applications are filed in each of the 21 County Board of Social Services.
-The counties maintain outreach offices in certain locations, otherwise the application must be filed at the county office.
-Electronic filings of applications are now permitted but we do not encourage electronic filing, nor have we adopted electronic filings in our office.
+In New Jersey, Medicaid Applications are filed in each of the 21 County Boards of Social Services.
+Many counties maintain outreach offices at satellite locations, and the application must be filed at one of those offices.
+Electronic filing of applications is now permitted, but we do not encourage it and have not adopted it in our office.

 Can Medicaid applications be filed by mail?

-In most counties, the answer is yes, but in some counties, no. A few remaining counties require in-person appointments, scheduled in advance, or “wait in a line” basis.
-Covid has changed many of the application filing requirements so call your local County Board of Social Services for its application intake process.
+In most counties, the answer is yes; in some, no. A few remaining counties require in-person appointments scheduled in advance or on a “wait in line” basis.
+COVID has changed many application-filing requirements, so call your local County Board of Social Services to learn about its application intake process.

 What documents are required to be filed in connection with an application?